Television Writing Summer Institute

 - Intermediate TV Writing for One-Hour Drama/Dramedy

 Students at the introductory level write a series outline and the first act of the pilot script.
-Intermediate variety/sketch comedy students write at least one comedy sketch as well as a portfolio of monologue jokes.
-Intermediate drama/dramedy level students write a series outline and the first draft of an original pilot series.
-Please note that drama/dramedy students should not expect this to be a polished first draft, but will leave with the feedback and tools to further revise this into a fully-realized pilot for their portfolios and careers.
+Intermediate Drama/Dramedy level students write a series outline and the first draft of an original pilot.
+Students in the Drama/Dramedy track should not expect this to be a polished first draft, but will leave with the feedback and tools to further revise this into a fully-realized pilot for their portfolios and careers.

-Students at all levels meet twice a week to workshop ideas, break stories, and give feedback and notes on each other’s work.
-All tracks offer nine units of UCLA credit.
-Please note that students of all specializations are expected to spend a minimum of 30 hours-per-week writing outside of class meetings.
+In small workshops, students at all levels meet via Zoom twice a week to discuss ideas, break stories, and give feedback and notes on each other’s work.
+All tracks offer seven units of UCLA credit.
+Please note that students of all specializations are expected to spend a minimum of 25 hours-per-week writing outside of class meetings.

 To participate in any of the Film and Television Summer Institute - TV Writing specializations, you must meet the following requirement.